 Although placed 23rd in the 2017 Global Cities Index that studies the capacity of cities to disrupt through innovation, San Francisco has high potential for attracting and retaining talent, capital and ideas, as illustrated by its leading position in the pillar of “Global Cities Outlook”: a city’s future potential for innovation.

-Enjoyed our analysis of San Francisco city performance, its brand image and reputation?
+Enjoyed our snapshot of global rankings and indices on San Francisco’s city performance, its brand strength and reputation?
 Spread the word!

 Latest posts by The Editorial Team (see all)